 Monsieur Jean-Paul Pierre fishes in Atchafalaya from sunrise to sunset, and he loves nothing more than nets bursting with fish and bushels overflowing with crabs.
-Even though he takes home so much, he does not share.
-Mountains of fresh seafood cannot keep greedy Jean-Paul from wanting more; this time, he has his heart set on the fifolet’s buried treasure.
-Following the dancing bayou sprite, Monsieur Pierre hopes to find riches beyond belief.
-This is where the story of the fifolet begins, but for Jean-Paul, the tale never ends.
+Mounds of fresh seafood cannot keep greedy Jean-Paul from wanting more.
+However, once he sees the illusive fire sprite, his thoughts turn to buried treasure.
+Following the dancing fire sprite, Monsieur Pierre hopes to find riches beyond belief.
+This is where the story of the Fifolet begins, but for Jean-Paul, the tale never ends.

 Jennifer Lindsley’s fluid watercolor illustrations evoke the atmosphere of the bayou-cypress trees, swamp creatures, and bubbling water touched by moonlight.
 The elusive and mischievous fifolet flits across the pages as a swirl, then a shimmering light, and then, finally, a bright blue flame.
 Find out what becomes of Monsieur Pierre in this delightfully eerie folktale from award-winning storyteller and children’s musician Johnette Downing.